 Intermittent leaves taken in connection with more than one serious health condition episode must be taken within a consecutive twenty-four (24) month period, or until such time as the employee's twelve (12) week family leave entitlement is exhausted, whichever is shorter.
 An employee taking a family leave on a reduced leave schedule shall not be entitled to such leave for more than a consecutive twenty-four (24) week period.
 An eligible employee shall be entitled to only one leave on a reduced leave schedule during any consecutive twenty-four (24) month period.
 Any remaining family leave to which the employee is entitled subsequent to the expiration of a leave taken on a reduced leave schedule may be taken on a consecutive or intermittent basis.

-Depending on the purpose of the employee’s leave, the employee may choose to use accrued paid leave, concurrently with some or all of his/her NJFLA leave.
+Depending on the purpose of the employee’s leave, the employee may be required to or may choose to use accrued paid leave, concurrently with some or all of his/her NJFLA leave.
 The employee will not be eligible to accrue seniority or benefits, including vacation and holidays, during any period of NJFLA leave.
 The Employer will notify employees of their options to continue to participate in our group health plans during NJFLA leave.

 Required Notice and Certifications.
 When requesting NJFLA leave, an employee must provide the Employer thirty (30) days' advance written notice.
+For employees requesting leave on an intermittent basis, at least fifteen (15) days advance written notice must be provided.
 If advance written notice is not possible because of an emergency, the employee must provide the Employer with reasonable oral notice and then follow up with written notice.

 The employee also must give the Employer a medical certification supporting the need for leave.
 The Employer reserves the right to require second or third medical opinions and periodic re-certifications.
 The employee must also provide periodic reports during his/her leave regarding the employee’s status and intent to return to work as deemed appropriate by the Employer.
 If an employee fails to provide the required documentation, the Employer may delay the start of the employee’s NJFLA leave, withdraw any designation of NJFLA leave or deny the leave, in which case the employee’s absences will be treated in accordance with the Employer's standard leave of absence and attendance policies and the employee may be subject to discipline up to and including termination of employment.